deanwampler/spark-scala-tutorial/tutorial/README.md

 }
 ```

 The result of `countByValue` is a Scala `Map`, not an [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD), so we format the key-value pairs into a sequence of strings in comma-separated value (CSV) format.
 The we convert this sequence back to an [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) with `makeRDD`.
-Finally, we save to a text file as before.
+Finally, we save to the file system as text.

 ## Running as a Hadoop Job

-So, running this program in Activator will run locally.
-Let's now run it in Hadoop.
-The data is already copied to HDFS.
-All we need to do is run a different driver program, [hadoop.HWordCound3](#code/src/main/scala/sparkworkshop/hadoop.HWordCound3.scala), which is also available in the *Run* panel.
+In a previous section, we described how to run `WordCount3` either locally or in Hadoop.
+Let's discuss the Hadoop details now.

+Recall from the setup instructions that the data must already be in HDFS.
+The location `/user/$USER/data` is assumed.
+If you used a different location, always specify the `--input` argument when you run the examples.

+The driver program, [hadoop.HWordCound3](#code/src/main/scala/sparkworkshop/hadoop.HWordCound3.scala), is used to run `WordCount3` in Hadoop.
+It is also available in the Activator UI *Run* panel and the shell/SBT `run` command.
 Try it now.

 The output is more verbose and the execution time is longer, due to Hadoop's overhead.
 The end of the output shows a URL for the *Hue* UI that's also part of the Sandbox.
 Open your browser to that URL to look at the data.
 The content will be very similar to the output of the previous, local run, but it will be formatted differently and the word-count pairs will be in a different (random) order.

-Using the Activator shell, you can use `run-main hadoop.HWordCount3` or the alias `hex3`.
+Using the Activator shell or SBT, you can also use `run-main hadoop.HWordCount3` or the alias `hex3`.

-For convenient, there is also a bash shell script for this exercise in the `scripts` directory under the `spark-workshop` home, [scripts.wordcount3.sh](#code/scripts.wordcount3.sh).
-The other exercises also have corresponding scripts.
-The `wordcount3.sh` script looks like this:
+For convenient, there is also a bash shell script for this example in the `scripts` directory, [scripts.wordcount3.sh](#code/scripts.wordcount3.sh):

 ```
 #!/bin/bash